sshyran/wp-tevko-responsive-images/readme.txt

 3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==

+= 3.1.1 =
+* Fixes a bug where the srcset of images in imported content was missing or broken.
+* Improved calculation of ratio difference for images to be included in the srcset.
+* Fixes a bug where `img` tags without ending slash don't get responsive images.
+* Deprecates the helper function `tevkori_get_media_embedded_in_content()` which is no longer used.
+* Makes sure that the setup of default themes doesn't break the tests.
+* Adds more examples to the Hook Reference in readme.md.
+* Corrections and improvements to inline documentation.

 = 3.1.0 =
 * Adds special handling of GIFs in srcset attributes to preserve animation.